Dr. Drew A. Curtis

 - Undergraduate: Abnormal Psychology, General Psychology, Developmental Psychology, Social Psychology

-Conducting research has been a passion of mine and a strong motivating factor that influenced my decision to become a psychologist.
 I am primarily interested in the intersections of social psychology and counseling psychology research.
 My lab focuses on clinical science and deception within therapy and other professional and interpersonal relationships.
-Some of our work entails evaluating the effectiveness of software on training therapists to recognize emotion and detect deception, investigating the ethics of therapist deception, looking at the impact of deception on the therapeutic relationship, and examining myths in abnormal psychology.
+Some of our work entails evaluating the effectiveness of software on training therapists to recognize emotion and detect deception, investigating the ethics of therapist deception, and looking at the impact of deception on the therapeutic relationship.

 Curtis, D. A. (2016).
 Social Cognition: A World of Beliefs.
 In J. M. Bonds-Raacke (Ed.),Thinking Critically about Social Psychology.
 Dubuque, IA: Kendall Hunt.